Honors in Neuroscience

 - Dec 1, 2018: File Intent to apply for honors with DUS and Faculty Adviser.

-- Jan 7, 2019: Submit an outline and first draft of the thesis introduction, methods and results sections to the Neuroscience DUS in .doc format.
+- Jan 7, 2019: Submit a 1-paragraph description of the thesis, ending with a concise statement of the hypothesis to be tested.
+Email to the Neuroscience DUS in .doc format.

 - Winter term 2019: Complete NEUROSCI 398-0, Senior Thesis Seminar.